DarkStarSword/3d-fixes/Life is Strange - Before the Storm/README.md

    Options" and enter "-window-mode exclusive" (without the quotes) and click "Ok"

+3. I suggest disabling subtitles, as these are a little distracting.

 Like my Work?
 -------------
 Fixing games takes a lot of time and effort, and I am currently otherwise